-Note: The statewide Targeted Occupations Lists (TOL) and/or regional TOL must be used to identify High Skill, High Wage and/or High Demand careers that align with your programs.
-Information may be accessed at http://www.floridajobs.org/wec/0811/2012-13 final_stw_demand_occs_list.pdf.
-New one not available until fall 2013.
+Note: The statewide Demand Occupations Lists (DOL) and/or regional TOL must be used to identify High-Skill, High-Wage and/or High-Demand careers that align with your programs.
+Information may be accessed at

-Secondary Course Alignment to Size, Scope, and Quality- Perkins IV presents historic changes for how states deliver career and technical education.
-During the state planning process, Florida's career and technical frameworks were studied to determine if they were aligned with the new requirements of the Act; with the state's size, scope and quality requirements and if they were current with trends and future practices.
+Secondary Course Alignment to Size, Scope, and Quality

+Perkins IV presents historic changes for how states deliver career and technical education.
+During the state planning process, Florida's career and technical frameworks were studied to determine if they were aligned with the new requirements of the Act; with the state's size, scope, and quality requirements and if they were current with trends and future practices.
 Specific criteria were developed to determine if frameworks required revisions and/or change.
 The criteria used for framework analysis included the following questions: